 - Add in chicken broth and cook for 5 minutes.

 - Put beef chunks back into the mixture, along with bay leaves.
 Bring it to boil, then reduce heat to low.
 Cover and cook for 3-4 hours, or until meat is fork tender.
-(Give it a stir evert 30-40 minutes)
+(Give it a stir every 30-40 minutes)

 - Once tender, remove the beef chunks to a plate and shred them using forks.
 Stir the shredded beef back into the sauce.
-(You can discard the excess fat if you wish, but we don't mind it)

 - Stir in olives and capers and simmer for 15-20 minutes, uncovered until the sauce thickens up.